A Scalable Generative Graph Model with Community Structure

-Observe that storing a single block requires only three pieces of information: the starting index, the block size, and the block weight (related to its desired connectivity, which is a function of block size and clustering coefficient for the minimum degree in the block).
-However, note further that all affinity blocks of the same size and minimum degree can be grouped together into an \emph{affinity group} --- all blocks in the same group share the same block size and weight.
-In \Fig{example}, all nodes with the same color are in the same affinity group, e.g., 1-21 are in the same affinity group, likewise nodes 22-33, etc. The information needed to store an affinity group boils down to 4 items of information: the starting index of the group, the number of blocks in the group, the size of each block, and the weight of each block.
-The maximum number of groups is bounded by $\dmax$, so we need to store at most $4\cdot\dmax$ values.
+We can compress the data further since all affinity blocks of the same size and minimum degree can be grouped together into an \emph{affinity group} --- all blocks in the same group share the same block size and weight.
+In \Fig{example}, all nodes with the same color are in the same affinity group, e.g., 1-21 are in the same affinity group, likewise nodes 22-33, etc. The information needed to store an affinity group boils down to 4 items of information: $i_g$, the starting index of the group; $b_g$, the number of blocks in the group; $n_g$, the size of each block; and $w_g$, the total weight of all blocks in the group.
+The maximum number of groups is bounded by $\dmax$, so we store at most $4\cdot\dmax$ values.